Intercontinental Cup (1960–2004): Degradation

-Argentine side Boca Juniors qualified for the 1977 and 1978 matches, for which the European champions, English club Liverpool, declined to participate on both occasions.
-In 1977, Boca Juniors defeated European Cup runners-up, German club Borussia Mönchengladbach, 5–2 on aggregate.
-Boca Juniors declined to face Belgian club Brugge in 1978 leaving that year's competition undisputed.
-Paraguay's Olimpia won the 1979 match against European Cup runners-up, Swedish side Malmö FF, after winning both legs.
+Argentine side Boca Juniors qualified for the 1977 edition, for which the European champions, English club Liverpool, refused to participate.
+Boca Juniors defeated European Cup runners-up, West German club Borussia Mönchengladbach, 5–2 on aggregate.
+In 1978 Liverpool alleged "scheduling conflicts" that did not allow them to play and Boca Juniors declined to face Belgian club Brugge, which was the 1978 European Cup runners-up, leaving that year's competition undisputed.
+In 1979 England's Nottingham Forest declined to participate and Paraguay's Olimpia won the trophy after defeating European Cup runners-up Swedish side Malmö FF, winning both legs.
 However, the competition had greatly declined in prestige.
-After the 0–1 win of the South Americans in the first leg at Malmö, which saw fewer than 5,000 Swedish fans turn up, Mundo Deportivo called the Cup "a dog without an owner".
+After the 0–1 win of the South Americans in the first leg at Malmö, which saw fewer than 5,000 Swedish fans turn up, Spanish sports newspaper Mundo Deportivo called the Cup "a dog without an owner".

 The truth is that the Intercontinental Cup is an adventitious competition without foundation.
 It has no known owner, it depends on a strange consensus and the interested clubs are not tempted to risk much for so little money, as evidenced by the attendance at the game in Malmö, played, of course, in absence of this year's champion, Nottingham Forest, by the Swedish team, finalist in one of the most boring and worst games played to cap off the European Cup since 1956.